bingxueling/ArtOnWeb/README.md

 ### How to use:
 1. Download the project source and unzip it.
-2. Copy your design to the "myworks folder", support png, jpg and gif formats.
+2. Copy your design to the "myworks" folder, support png, jpg and gif formats.
-3. Use a browser to open "configuration.html" and refer to the page to generate a data.js configuration file.
+3. Use a browser to open "configuration.html" and refer to the page to generate a "data.js" file, Then copy the "data.js" file to the "myworks folder" as well.
 4. Deploy all AOW files to a static website hosting platform such as github, and complete! 👏👏👏
 * __㊙️It is recommended to compress the image using the compression tool__